ElronKarni/torq-home-assignment/README.md

 ## Extensibility

 The service is designed to be extensible and support different IP-to-country database formats.
-Currently, only CSV format is implemented, but it's architected to easily add support for other formats like MaxMind DB (MMDB) or database backends like MySQL.
+Currently, only CSV format is implemented, but it's architected to easily add support for other formats like Redis or MongoDB database and more...

 To use a different database type, simply set the `IP2COUNTRY_DB_TYPE` environment variable to the desired type.
 New types can be added by implementing the `ip2country.Service` interface.